-• StarPure Plasmid Extraction Kit (Membrane Column Method)
+• StarPure Plasmid Miniprep Kit (Membrane Column Method)

-• StarPure Plasmid Extraction Kit (Membrane Column Method)
+• StarPure Plasmid Miniprep Kit (Membrane Column Method)

 No.FS-B1702

-StarPure Plasmid Mini-Extraction Kit (Membrane Column Method) is a plasmid extraction technology based on the membrane column method.
-It can achieve the extraction and purification of high-purity plasmid DNA with the optimized buffer system.
-The extracted plasmid DNA can be used in various downstream molecular biology experiments, such as sequencing, library screening, enzyme digestion, ligation and transformation.
-This kit does not require the use of toxic organic solvents (such as phenol, chloroform, etc.), and the extraction process is simple to operate.
+The StarPure Plasmid Mini Kit (Membrane Column Method) utilizes a membrane column-based plasmid extraction technology.
+Combined with an optimized buffer system, it enables the extraction and purification of high-purity plasmid DNA.
+The extracted plasmid DNA can be used in a variety of downstream molecular biology experiments, such as sequencing, library screening, enzyme digestion, ligation, and transformation.
+This kit eliminates the need for toxic organic solvents (such as phenol and chloroform), making the extraction process simple.

 ¥100.00